skyflo-ai/skyflo/engine/docs/switching_llm_models.md

 ## Troubleshooting

 - **API Key Errors**: Ensure the correct `{PROVIDER}_API_KEY` variable exists and the key value is valid in `.env`.
-- **Model Not Found Errors**: Double-check `OPENAI_MODEL` presence.
+- **Model Not Found Errors**: Double-check `LLM_MODEL` presence.
 Ensure correct prefix usage (present for non-OpenAI, absent for OpenAI).
 Verify model access/support with the provider.
 - **Rate Limiting**: Provider-specific issue; consult their documentation.
 - **Changes Not Taking Effect**: Ensure the Skyflo application was restarted after saving `.env` changes.